-About SAP HANA database backup in Azure VMs
+About SAP HANA database backup on Azure VMs

 SAP HANA databases are mission critical workloads that require a low recovery point objective (RPO) and a fast recovery time objective (RTO).
-You can now back up SAP HANA databases running on Azure VMs using Azure Backup.
+You can now back up SAP HANA databases that are running on Azure virtual machines (VMs) by using Azure Backup.

-Azure Backup is Backint certified by SAP, to provide native backup support by leveraging SAP HANA's native APIs.
-This offering from Azure Backup aligns with Azure Backup's mantra of zero-infrastructure backups, eliminating the need to deploy and manage the backup infrastructure.
-You can now seamlessly back up and restore SAP HANA databases running on Azure VMs (M series VMs also supported now!) and leverage enterprise management capabilities that Azure Backup provides.
+Azure Backup is Backint certified by SAP, to provide native backup support by taking advantage of the SAP HANA native APIs.
+This offering from Azure Backup aligns with the Azure Backup mantra of zero-infrastructure backups, which eliminate the need to deploy and manage the backup infrastructure.
+You can now seamlessly back up and restore SAP HANA databases that are running on Azure VMs (M series VMs are also supported now!) and apply the enterprise management capabilities that Azure Backup provides.

-Using the Azure Backup service to back up and restore SAP HANA databases, gives the following advantages:
+By using the Azure Backup service to back up and restore SAP HANA databases, you get the following advantages:

-- 15-minute Recovery Point Objective (RPO): Recovery of critical data of up to 15 minutes is now possible.
+- 15-minute RPO: Recovery of critical data of up to 15 minutes is now possible.

-- One-click, point-in-time restores: Restore of production data to alternate HANA servers is made easy.
+- One-click, point-in-time restores: Restoration of production data to alternative HANA servers is made easy.
 The chaining of the backups and catalogs to perform restores are all managed by Azure behind the scenes.